Smoren/huawei-ubuntu-sound-fix/README.md

 ## Say thanks

 If you want to thank me for this solution, you can subscribe to my [Github profile](https://github.com/Smoren) and also give stars to [my open source projects](https://github.com/Smoren?tab=repositories&q=&type=public&language=&sort=stargazers), e.g.:
 * [MolecuLarva](https://github.com/Smoren/molecular-ts) — Virtual chemistry simultaion.
-Visualization of the behavior of particles in 2-dimensional and 3-dimensional space.
+Visualization of the behavior of particles in 2-dimensional and 3-dimensional space for artifical life research.
 * [IterTools TS](https://github.com/Smoren/itertools-ts) — Extended itertools port for TypeScript and JavaScript.
 Provides a huge set of functions for working with iterable collections (including async ones).
 * [Schemator PHP](https://github.com/Smoren/schemator-php) — Schematic data mapper for converting nested data structures (any composition of associative arrays, non-associative arrays and objects) according to the given conversion schema.
-* [Encryption Tools for python](https://github.com/Smoren/encryptiontools-pypi) — Tools for encryption and decryption, signing and verification.
-Use symmetric and asymmetric (RSA-based) encryption.
-* [Yii2 Query Relation Manager](https://github.com/Smoren/yii2-query-relation-manager) — Implements the functionality of getting tree data from a database with one-to-one and one-to-many relationships using only one select-query to the database with flexible conditions configuration.
-* [Probability Selector PHP](https://github.com/Smoren/probability-selector-php) — Selection manager for choosing next elements to use from data source based on uniform distribution of selections.
-* [Event Router PHP](https://github.com/Smoren/event-router-php) — Router for flexible configuring of event handling behaviors.
+* [ArrayView PHP](https://github.com/Smoren/array-view-php) — tools to create array views for easy data manipulation, select elements using Python-like slice notation, enable efficient selection of elements using index lists and boolean masks.